lesion/gancio/docs/usage/plugins.md

 # Plugins
 {: .no_toc }

-This page is a guide to install plugins, if you want to develop one instead look [here](/dev/plugins)
+This page is a guide to install plugins, if you want to develop one instead look [here](/dev/plugins).
+__Please note that some plugins are officially supported and distributed along with the release__

 1. TOC
 {:toc}

 ## Install